-Additionally, documents that are not contemporaneously controlled as part of a decision file may be lost and not retrievable, a point that becomes even more challenging when multiple agencies contribute to consideration of the rulemaking by the principle agency.
-Over time, these challenges may increase but adjudications may continue to challenge the efficacy of a rulemaking long past the general six year statute of limitations for actions against the United States (subject to a more specific statute), and a rulemaking certified administrative record may be necessary to defend a subsequent adjudication years beyond a limitation on direct review.
+Additionally, documents that are not contemporaneously controlled as part of a rulemaking record or decision file may be lost and not retrievable, a point that becomes even more challenging when multiple agencies contribute to consideration of the rulemaking by the principlea principal agency.
+Over time, these challenges may increase but adjudications.
+This is of concern because there may continue to challenge the efficacy of a rulemaking be legal challenges to rulemakings long past the general six year statute of limitations for actions against the United States (subject to a more specific statute), and a rulemaking certifiedan administrative record may be necessary to defend a subsequent adjudication an agency decision dependent on a rule, such as an enforcement action, years beyond a limitation on direct review.